-With adequate maintenance, your air conditioner will provide worry-free cooling for a long time.
-But, like any other machine in your home, it will eventually need to be replaced.
-Knowing when to replace it is important to avoid costly repairs, higher utility bills and comfort disruptions.
+With proper upkeep, your air conditioner will offer worry-free cooling for years.
+But, just like any other thing in your house, it will at some point need to be upgraded.
+Knowing when to install a new one is key to prevent pricey repairs, higher electrical bills and interrupted comfort.

-When it involves being cool and your home’s energy efficiency, our Brookwood Inc pros have your best interests at heart.
+When it includes being cool and your residence’s energy efficiency, our Brookwood Inc specialists have your best interests at heart.
 There’s a lot that goes into determining when your air conditioner requires replacement.
-Here are a few aspects you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.

-On average, the Department of Energy says many air conditioners work for 15–20 years.
+Most of the time, the Department of Energy says many air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s smart to begin prepping for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for a replacement.
+It’s wise to get started preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for a replacement.

-How dependable is your air conditioner?
-Does it cool dependably, even on the hottest days?
-Or is it frequently malfunctioning?
-When your air conditioner becomes less reliable it’s time to start thinking about getting an updated one.
+How reliable is your air conditioner?
+Does it cool reliably, even on the toastiest days?
+Or is it routinely malfunctioning?
+When your air conditioner becomes less reliable it’s time to begin thinking about getting an updated one.

-Over your air conditioner’s lifetime, it’s anticipated for it to need several small repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just get a new one.
+Over your air conditioner’s life cycle, it’s anticipated for it to need a few minor repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just replace it.

-Every air conditioner has a SEER rating, which rates how well it uses electricity to create cooling.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal laws.
-However, your air conditioner becomes inefficient as it gets older.
+Every air conditioner comes with a SEER rating, which rates how well it expends electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal mandates.
+However, your air conditioner becomes less efficient as it gets older.

-Now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are often pricier but might pay for themselves over their life span through more energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+As of now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are typically costlier but may pay for themselves over their life span through increased energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

-Are you comfy when your air conditioner is on?
+Are you cool when your air conditioner is running?
 Or are you constantly dialing down the temperature to stay cool?
-An aging air conditioner may have trouble keeping your house comfortable due to lower efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of running on high all the time, these air conditioners run at multiple speeds to adjust your comfort.
+An older air conditioner could have problems keeping your home comfy as a result of reduced efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of operating at full speed constantly, these air conditioners work at multiple speeds to adjust your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, ask us about installing a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s comparable to a regular conversation.
+Your air conditioner should deliver cooling you can feel, not hear.
+If noise is bothering you, check with us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners operate at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a smart way to stay on top of energy efficiency, with not much effort required from you.
-And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for not much.
-Most of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or gone and alter settings as necessary.
+Installing a smart thermostat is a smart way to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for not much.
+Most of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or away and change temps as necessary.

-If you use an older air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a smart method to ensure smart thermostat compatibility.
+If you have an older air conditioner, a smart thermostat might not work with it.
+Getting a new air conditioner is a surefire method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely relies on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will show the refrigerant kind.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will show the refrigerant type.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, repairing the problem will be costly.
-That’s since Freon is only available in reduced, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, solving the problem will be expensive.
+That’s because Freon is only available in decreased, recycled amounts.

-Newer air conditioners have Puron®, or R-410A.
-But you can’t just put Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners use Puron®, or R-410A.
+But you can’t just add Puron in a Freon air conditioner, because pressure requirements are different.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really accumulate over the years.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really build up over time.

-We are aware that air conditioner cost is your number one question.
+We realize that air conditioner cost is your first question.
 That’s why partnering with Brookwood Inc for air conditioning installation in Newton and surrounding areas is easy and affordable.
-Our techs will help you find the right option for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+Our pros will help you select the right model for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.